 I jog down the hill and along quiet streets.
-It’s a beautiful summer night, the air cool and the sky speckled with stars.
-But in my ears, the world is melting into chaos.
+It’s a beautiful summer night, the air cool and the sky star-speckled.
+But in my ears, the world melts into chaos.
 A helicopter screams as it falls out of the sky and deposits me into a zombie-infested wasteland.

-The real-life zombie run has inspired me to reload Zombies, Run! onto my old phone.
+The real-life zombie run I participated in the week before inspired me to reload Zombies, Run! onto my phone.
 The app, available for iOS and Android, mixes zombie apocalypse radio stories with your own playlists and adds some interval training to your run with pace-based zombie chases.
 Along with the immersive storytelling, you can collect items, unlock achievements, and build up a base.

 Since it’s been years since I last played, I have to restart from the beginning.
-While waiting for my phone to charge, I play the first two nights of Five Nights at Freddy’s (you know, the game with Chucky Cheese animatronics trying to murder you in the dark).
-With the image of the homicidal robot-chicken-duck still burned in my retinas, I start up Mission 1 accompanied by my “Questing” video game playlist and head off into the night.
+I start up Mission 1 accompanied by my “Questing” video game playlist (because video game characters can run forever of course!) and head off into the night.

 I leave the streets and cut north onto the Sammamish River Trail, an unlit bike path along the river that passes by a golf course and open fields.

 I put my headphones back in and became Runner 5 again, gathering medical supplies in an abandoned hospital.
-Oh no!
-The pack of zombies from the parking lot spotted me!
+Shit’s going down in the imaginary world, too – the pack of zombies from the parking lot spotted me!
 My distracted jog turns into a sprint until I get the “Zombies evaded” signal.

 Items dropped, zombies distracted, glory stolen at the finish line.